 - If possible, choose organic oranges or lemons.
 Thoroughly wash and dry the fruit.

 - Carefully use a citrus grater to lightly grate off only the top layer of the skin.
 You want only the flavorful orange or yellow part of the peel.
 Avoid grating the white pith because it makes baked goods taste bitter.

-- Transfer the grated peel to a flat dish or place it onto a piece of wax paper.
+- Transfer the grated peel to a flat dish or place it onto a piece of wax paper and store it in a safe place where it can dry undisturbed.
 Leave it overnight or longer, if needed.